roman-milk/roman-milk.github.io/lindas-lover.md

+===

- ****** Linda's Lover ****** bygeronimo_appleby© 'Oh yes,' Linda replied.
+'Oh yes,' Linda replied.
 'Lick me just there babe.
 Use your tongue up and down and then side to side,' she instructed.
 'Then,' Linda continued slightly breathless.
 'Then, use your fingers inside me.
 Stretch me open and massage me inside.'

  Unsure, Sean did as he was told and was again rewarded by his mother's enthusiastic response.
 'Fuck!'
 Linda called out.
 'That's so good, yes baby, lick me, finger me, oh yes that's so fucking good.'
 Linda writhed on the bed boosting Sean's confidence even more.
 'Do it to Mummy,' Linda wailed as she got more and more carried away.
 'Lick Mummy's nasty cunt,' she murmured, shocking Sean with her depraved language.
 Nevertheless he persevered with his oral and digital manipulation of his mother's increasingly wet sex and was eventually rewarded by a prolonged cry of ecstatic release.
 'Oh fuck, Sean, my beautiful son,' Linda called out.
 'I'm coming...
 Fuck, I'm coming.'
 Linda lifted her son's face from between her thighs as her climax engulfed her senses.
 'Kiss me, kiss me while I come,' she breathed urgently.
 Linda all but pulled Sean forcibly along the front of her body as she twisted and writhed with her orgasm.
 She pushed her tongue into her son's mouth and savoured the perverted pleasure of her own juices, as she tasted herself on his mouth, lips and tongue.